andreasplesch/X3DCaseFixer/README.md

 Since the script does not chack for script nodes, there is a good chance that variables which have attribute names in assignments will be transformed as well.
 This is typically NOT wwhat is intended.

 http://www.w3.org/TR/2008/REC-xml-20081126/#sec-starttags
-defines that there may zero or more spaces in front or after the "=" character.
+defines that there may be zero or more spaces in front or after the "=" character.
+This is recognized by the regexp used in the sed script.
+The output preserves how white space was used.

 Use